 Tomato Aspic, Ham Biscuits, and Repast

-Although much less commonly practiced, in rural areas, especially Appalachia, where funeral homes are not conveniently located, family members traditionally hold wakes for the deceased in their own homes, often staying up with the body for the whole night and sometimes for days at a time.
+Although it is much less commonly practiced today, family members in rural areas, especially Appalachia, where funeral homes are not conveniently located, will hold wakes for the deceased in their own homes, often staying up with the body for the whole night and sometimes for days at a time.

 Particular Floral Arrangements

 A standard floral arrangement at a Southern funeral rarely cuts it.
-At famed football coach Paul “Bear” Bryant’s funeral in 1983, a 4-foot tall script letter “A” for the University of Alabama and an equally large version of his trademark hounds tooth fedora made out of 2,400 red and white carnations stood next to his coffin.
-One of our staffers may have attended a funeral with a blue toy phone attached to an oversized wreath bearing the message “Jesus called and Paw Paw answered.”
+At famed football coach Paul “Bear” Bryant’s funeral in 1983, a 4-foot-tall script letter “A” for the University of Alabama and an equally large version of his trademark hounds tooth fedora made out of 2,400 red and white carnations stood next to his coffin.
+One of our editors attended a funeral with a blue toy phone attached to an oversized wreath bearing the message “Jesus called and Paw Paw answered.”
 Although most Southerners don’t always go for such graphic representations, many will gather flowers from their own properties to construct a meaningful arrangement.
-Many would wish their exit to coincide with the camellia blooms, but Southern greenery like magnolia leaves, abelia or nandina make for fitting floral choices in the winter.
+Many wish their exit to coincide with the camellia blooms, but Southern greenery like magnolia leaves, abelia or nandina also make for fitting floral choices in the winter.